AdobeDocs/commerce-frontend-core/src/pages/ui-components/index.md

 1. **XML declaration** that specifies the component's configuration settings and inner structure.

-1. **JavaScript** class inherited from one of the Magento JavaScript framework UI components base classes (such as [UIElement](concepts/element.md), [UIClass](concepts/class.md) or [UICollection](concepts/collection.md)).
+1. **JavaScript** class inherited from one of the JavaScript framework UI components base classes (such as [UIElement](concepts/element.md), [UIClass](concepts/class.md) or [UICollection](concepts/collection.md)).

 1. **Related template(s)**

 ### XML Declaration

-XML is widely used in Magento 2 which allows developers to easily reuse existing functionalities and add customizations.
+XML is widely used in which allows developers to easily reuse existing functionalities and add customizations.

 Compared to XML layouts, UI components use a more semantical approach to declare and configure the user interface.